apache/gravitino/docs/security.md

 ### Simple mode

-Simple mode is the default authentication option.
+Simple mode is the default authentication option of the server.

+If the client doesn't set the authentication, the client will use anonymous to access the server.

-Simple mode allows the client to use the environment variable `GRAVITINO_USER` as the user.
+If the client sets the simple mode,  the client will use the environment variable `GRAVITINO_USER` as the user.

 If the environment variable `GRAVITINO_USER` isn't set, the client uses the user of the machine that sends requests.